marcoranalli/lacerba-simple-server/README.md

 # Simple Server

-This i sa simple server for Lacerba!
+This is a simple server for Lacerba!